HM5207 – Hazardous Material Spill Contingency Plan

 Hazardous Material Spill Contingency Plan Emergency Response Supply List

-Van Vleet Building Room S106 & S108
+Room S106 & S108

-• Spill Kits: Acid, Caustic, Solvents, Mercury, Hydrofluoric Acid, Bio-Hazard
+• Spill Kits: Mercury, General Use

-• Absorbent pads-Oil, Universal and General Purpose
+• Absorbent pads: Oil, Universal and General Purpose

-• Drums: Various sizes steel and plastic
+• Drums: Various sizes, steel and plastic

 • Respirators and Face masks